AlexisR1990/Alexis-Tolliver-Portfolio/Project1/Asthma.md

 The 0.86 Accuracy level is telling us that the model is correct 86% of the time when predicting if a patient is dagnosed with asthma.
 The 0.86 Precision level is telling us that 86% of the results were actually The 0.86 Recall level is telling us that the model can find 86% of patient's with a asthma diagnosis.
+The 0.86 F1 Score is telling us that the model has a 86% performance level.

 Getting the mean absolute error is telling me that the models predictions are off by 13.67%.
 <img width="1124" alt="Screenshot 2024-09-30 at 10 58 16 AM" src="https://github.com/user-attachments/assets/bec57e59-a701-4a28-9577-a56249399eb7">